 Finally, if your trimmer has been dormant for quite a long time, the engine might not start due to overstayed or stale fuel.
 Simply drain the old fuel and replace it with new, “young” fuel for effective performance.
 If you start the engine and record a negative feedback, then it’s time to adjust the carburetor.

 The HI screw is usually located on the right side of the trimmer while the LO screw is located on the left.
-First, try to start the engine.
-If it doesn’t respond, adjust the LO screw in a counterclockwise turn several times.
-Next, adjust the HI screw in a full clockwise turn.
+Tighten both pf the screws all the way by turning them clockwise.
+This puts them in the same position as a reference point.

-After you’ve adjusted the HI and LO screws, you can now try to start the engine to see if it runs at full throttle.
-If the engine starts, try to listen if it’s sputtering or not.
-Usually when an engine sputters, that means it’s receiving too much fuel from the carburetor.
+Give it choke and try to start engine.
+If the engine starts, try to listen to if it’s sputtering or not.
+Usually, when an engine sputters, that means it’s receiving too much fuel from the carburetor.

-To solve this problem, simply adjust the HI screw clockwise in a one-quarter turn until the engine runs smoothly.
-Likewise, twist the LO screw in a clockwise one-quarter turn to ensure that the engine is idling smoothly.
+To solve this problem, give it some throttle to keep it running and twist the LO screw in a clockwise direction one-quarter turn to ensure that the engine is idling smoothly.
 Once it idles well without throttle, it’s good on the LO screw.

 Now that you’ve followed each of these steps correctly, start your weed eater again and see if the engine runs smoothly.
-In case your trimmer develops more engine problems, the best action to take is to open up the carburetor to check for any holes or dirt in the valves.
+In the case that your trimmer develops more engine problems, the best action to take is to open up the carburetor to check for any holes or dirt in the valves.
 If you’re not comfortable doing this or you’re just too inexperienced with engines, this is the point where you might consider calling on a technicion to have it professionally assessed.